difio/common-nodejs-difio/README.md

-This is a generic Node.js module used by monupco.com.
+This is a generic Node.js module used by Difio.

-If you want to install into your Node.js application see the monupco-\<cloud_vendor\>-nodejs packages for usage.
+If you want to install into your Node.js application see the difio-\<vendor\>-nodejs packages for usage.